-The school will ensure that potentially hazardous substances are stored safely, and pupils will be supervised if it is necessary that they come into contact with them in the course of their work.
+The school will ensure that potentially hazardous substances are stored safely if it is necessary for pupil to come into contact with them in the course of their work, they will be closely supervised.
 Pupils are not permitted to be in possession of products such as solvents and aerosols.